itsff/PayByPhone-api-docs/README.md

 Apiary has an undocumented way of merging multiple `.apib` files.

 `apiary.manifest` contains an ordered list of `.apib`'s by project on each line.
-Edit the project's respective `.apib' and simply push it back to Github.
+Edit the project's respective `.apib` and simply push it back to Github.
 Apiary integration with Github will read `apiary.manifest` and generate a final `apiary.apib` containing the full documentation!

 NOTE: Keep `format.apib` and `introduction.apib` on the top.
 Don't edit the `apiary.apib` directly, it will be overwritten.